Lace: Venice

-In Venice, lace making was originally the province of leisured noblewomen, using it as a pastime.
+In Venice, lace making was originally the province of leisured noblewomen who used it as a pastime.
 Some of the wives of doges also supported lacemaking in the Republic.
 One, Giovanna Malipiero Dandolo, showed support in 1457 for a law protecting lacemakers.
 In 1476, the lace trade was seriously affected by a law which disallowed "silver and embroidery on any fabric and the Punto in Aria of linen threads made with a needle, or gold and silver threads."
 In 1595, Morosina Morosini, another doge's wife, founded a lace workshop for 130 women.
-In the early 1500s, the production of lace became a paid activity, accomplished by young girls working in the houses of noblewomen, creating lace for household use, and in convents.
-Lace was a popular Venetian export in the 1500s and 1600s, and the demand remained strong in Europe, even when the export of other items exported by Venice during this period slumped.
-The largest and most intricate pieces of Venetian lace became ruffs and collars for members of the nobility and for aristocrats.
+In the early 1500s, the production of lace became a paid activity.
+Young girls worked in convents and the houses of noblewomen, creating lace for household use.
+Lace was a popular Venetian export in the 1500s and 1600s.
+The demand for lace remained strong in Europe even when the other Venetian exports during this period slumped.
+The largest and most intricate pieces of Venetian lace were ruffs and collars for members of the nobility and for aristocrats.